Lighting projects in Mexico

 Oaxaca Brilla

-The Iberdrola México Foundation is part of an alliance to provide ten historic buildings in the state of Oaxaca with new artistic, cutting-edge and sustainable lighting.
-Through its Oaxaca Brilla (Oaxaca Shines, in English) initiative, the aim is to attract tourism by highlighting the beauty and appeal of emblematic buildings, including the Oaxaca Cathedral, the Church of Santo Domingo de Guzmán and the State Government Palace.
+During this period, we collaborated to provide ten historic buildings in the state of Oaxaca with new artistic, cutting-edge and sustainable lighting.
+Through its Oaxaca Brilla (Oaxaca Shines, in English) initiative, we attracted tourism by highlighting the beauty and appeal of emblematic buildings, including the Oaxaca Cathedral, the Church of Santo Domingo de Guzmán and the State Government Palace.

-The aim of the programme is to support culture through an efficient use of energy.
+The aim of this programme was to support culture through an efficient use of energy.
 The lighting systems use energy efficient technology, cutting the building’s current electricity consumption by 50%, reducing the carbon footprint of the Oaxacan capital and contributing to its sustainability.

 Saltillo shines

-The iconic Cathedral of Santiago, an architectural and spiritual gem of Saltillo, has entered a new chapter with the installation of an artistic and sustainable lighting system.
-This initiative is part of the México Brilla programme, promoted by Iberdrola México in collaboration with the State Government, the Municipality of Saltillo, the Diocese of Saltillo and the National Institute of Anthropology and History (INAH).
+The iconic Cathedral of Santiago, an architectural and spiritual gem of Saltillo, entered a new chapter with the installation of an artistic and sustainable lighting system.
+This initiative, part of the México Brilla programme, was promoted in collaboration with the State Government, the Municipality of Saltillo, the Diocese of Saltillo and the National Institute of Anthropology and History (INAH).

 Built between 1745 and 1897, the Cathedral of Santiago stands out for its imposing quarry stone façade with Solomonic columns, richly decorated interior altarpieces, a pulpit with vegetal motifs and a ceiling steeped in centuries of history.
 Its 81-metre-high neoclassical tower is topped with an iron cross that — according to legend — was placed by a single man in exchange for his freedom.